 - Different terms of service for online pharmacies.

 Firstly, we should recognise that this will undoubtedly been a big task for PSNC to achieve and remains so as negotiations are ongoing.

 It should be no surprise, but will be disappointing to contractors that the contract sum has been fixed at the current level for the five year deal which is less than in previous years against a backdrop of rising operating costs.
 With prescription numbers set to fall due to various deprescribing initiatives, the proportion of income associated with dispensing will also drop.
 Hence, those relying on volume alone and not adapting to a service-led contract will struggle to survive.
 One can only hope that new and sustainable funding will come through on the back of some of conceptual and testbed service opportunities and that the sector is ready, willing and able to deliver.

 Unfortunately, the continued use of retained margin to deliver around 30% of funding will perpetuate an unfair averaging system where not all contractors can realise their full funding, and, in some cases, drive the wrong focus and behaviours.
-In addition, a consultation on a review of reimbursement has been launched by DHSC which will impact on this.
+In addition, a consultation on a review of reimbursement was announced by DHSC which will impact on this.

-Embedding HLP in the contractual framework, rather than just in the current QPS, should be celebrated.
-Many contractors have fully adopted the organisational development, health promoting ethos and quality criteria which are the foundation of HLP; however, some have undoubtedly just ticked the criteria box.
-The opportunity to develop the right knowledge and skills within the pharmacy team and deliver a healthy living environment and customer experience will pay dividends.
+Embedding HLP in the contractual framework, rather than just in the quality scheme, should be celebrated.
+Many contractors have fully adopted the organisational development, health promoting ethos and criteria which are the foundation of HLP; however, some have undoubtedly just ticked the box.
+The opportunity to develop the right knowledge and skills within the pharmacy team and deliver a healthy living environment and enhanced customer experience will pay dividends.
 There will also be new services to build on these foundations.
 Given the launch of the Prevention Green Paper with which the pharmacy contract is aligned, the opportunities for community pharmacy to be at the forefront of prevention are significant.

 One comment I saw on Twitter called it a Curate’s egg, good in parts, less so in others.
 Undoubtedly true, but it’s what we’ve got and we will have to make the most of it whilst building relationships with PCNs to tap into the funding that will flow through there.
 Contractors will also need to develop their own business plan around non-NHS services to meet local needs.

 Pharmacy Complete is here to support contractors in ensuring they meet the HLP criteria and optimise the benefits that brings.
-We are also here to support the development of a business plan for a sustainable future.
+We are also here to support the engagement with PCNs and development of a business plan for a sustainable future.